NSCOM 203 CISCO Networking III • 5 Cr.

 After completing this class, students should be able to:

-- Explain network segmentation by the use of routers, switches and bridges.
+- Explain network segmentation by the use of routers and switches.

-- Describe virtual Local Area Networks (VLAN) and Spanning Tree Protocol.
+- Describe virtual Local Area Networks (VLAN) with layer 2 and layer 3 switching.

-- Configure a router using the Routing Information Protocol (RIP) and the Interior Gateway Routing Protocol (IGRP).
+- Configure a router using Routing Internet Protocol (RIP), Open Shortest Path First (OSPF) and

 - Configure and implement standard and extended Access Control Lists (ACL).